kermitt2/biblio_glutton_harvester/Readme.md

 > python3 OAHarvester.py --reset --unpaywall /mnt/data/biblio/unpaywall_snapshot_2018-06-21T164548_with_versions.jsonl.gz
 ```

-After the completion of the snapshot, we can retry the PDF harvesting for the failed entry with the parameter `--reprocess`:
+After the completion of the snapshot, we can retry the PDF harvesting for the failed entries with the parameter `--reprocess`:

 ```bash
 > python3 OAHarvester.py --reprocess --unpaywall /mnt/data/biblio/unpaywall_snapshot_2018-06-21T164548_with_versions.jsonl.gz